Negative Space in Photography having a Positive Impact

 Normally we try to fill the frame with details that support our story.
 The frame should be so narrow, that you can’t any closer without removing objects that are important for the image.

-General speaking, negative space can be anything from shadows, blank walls to dark alleys or overly bright areas.
+General speaking, negative space in photography can be anything from shadows, blank walls to dark alleys or overly bright areas.

 Like anything, you can get creative and use whatever you deem to be fit to extend the area of the image.